To request use of the University logo, please click here or on the sidebar at the right-hand side of this page.

 Seal clear zone.
 The clear zone for the University seal is the width of the area between the inside edge of the second circle and the outside scalloped edge of the symbol.
 No other type or graphic element (including folds, trims, or edges) should fall within the clear zone.

 The “Attack Cat” is used in direct association with Intercollegiate Athletics only.
 The “Attack Cat” and “OHIO” typography that accompanies its use are not to be substituted for the University signature or logo type for institutional or academic purposes.
-Please contact Dan Hauser (email@example.com) if you would like to request permission to use the "Attack Cat" logo for an athletics-related organization, event, or product.
+Please contact Michael Stephens (email@example.com) if you would like to request permission to use the "Attack Cat" logo for an athletics-related organization, event, or product.

 The Ohio University signature, above, should be used on most University communication materials.
 It is composed of two elements: the University logo mark (depicting Wilson, Cutler, and McGuffey halls on the College Green) and the University logo type.